Exslims/MercuryTrade/README.md

   <img src="http://i.imgur.com/DWJQSsL.png"/>
 </p>

 **MercuryTrade** is an overlay application for Path of Exile written in Java.
 It's designed to facilitate all possible trading interactions in the game providing a much better user experience for the players.
-The program went through countless design interactions and made by active Path of Exile players who use this tool themselves on a regular basis.
+The program went through countless design iterations and made by active Path of Exile players who use this tool themselves on a regular basis.

 ---
 ## FUNCTIONALITY: